Abdominal Pain and Cramps

 What other conditions can cause abdominal pain?

 There are dozens of conditions that can cause pain and cramping in the abdomen.
 Conditions that are sometimes confused with IBD are:7,8

 Irritable bowel syndrome is a functional disorder.
 It causes similar symptoms as inflammatory bowel disease, including pain and cramping.
 However, irritable bowel syndrome does not damage the intestine the way Crohn's disease does.

-How common is abdominal pain with Crohn's or UC?
+How common is it with Crohn's and colitis?

 An estimated 50% to 70% of adults have abdominal pain when their inflammatory bowel disease flares.5 About 20% have pain even when the disease is in remission.5

 If your abdominal pain and cramps get worse, it could be a sign that your inflammatory bowel disease is flaring up.9 It may be necessary to see your health care provider.

 You may need blood or stool tests to check for signs of inflammation.
 Your provider may want to do procedures such as colonoscopy or upper endoscopy, computed tomography (CT) scan, or small-bowel follow-through.
 These procedures are done to check for inflammation, obstruction, or abscess.9

 Treating abdominal pain

 If abdominal pain is a sign of a Crohn's disease or ulcerative colitis flare, the goal is to treat the underlying disease.
 Pain and cramps should improve within a few weeks of treatment.3 If there is no improvement, you may need further evaluation.
 Your provider may need to check for complications.